rbnbr/LiveWebsiteScraper/README.md

 Some settings are also configured via the configuration files [default_config.json](./default_config.json) and [default_debug_config.json](./default_debug_config.json).

-## Adjusting The Example
+## Adjusting The Project
-To adjust the example to monitor a different website you most likely have to do the following steps:
+To adjust the project to monitor a different website you most likely have to do the following steps:
 - Create a new page monitor that handles opening the website (page), refresh actions, health check, simulate activity, and first processing of the incoming data.
   You may use the existing [RandomSignalPageMonitor](./src/page_monitors/random_signal_spm.py) as reference.
 - Create a new injection script corresponding to the new website layout and the data format the page monitor expects.